 MOBILE PHONE & CAMERA

 You will mostly likely know where every outlet is in every gym by the end of the season if you're not prepared!
 Ha ha!

-Last season, when teams were restricted spectators, we set up social media pages were families could live stream the games.
+Spectators got creative during the pandemic.
+We set up social media pages were families could live stream the games.